sophiejcarpenter/transcript_to_genomic_loci/README.md

 # Code for translating transcript-relative loci to genome-relative loci

 This repository contains the code used to translate transcript-relative loci (including the output of TargetFinder (https://github.com/carringtonlab/TargetFinder) into genome-relative loci.
+If the transcript-relative locations span introns) the output will include multiple genome-relative regions.

-## Script 01: Extracting exon information for loci transcripts
+## Script 01: Extracting exon information for loci transcripts (shell)
 - Extracts the exon structure of loci transcripts from a genome annotation GFF3 file.
 - Splits the exon structure files into separate GFF3 files for transcripts on the negative and positive strand of the genome.